yardokun/google-ux-design-course/README.md

 When users interact with your product, they might have questions.
 If they can't find answers to their questions, they won't feel supported.
 Customer service information that's hidden on a website falls into this category.

 **Brain + Heart = User Experience**

+## Create personas

+**Personas:** Fictional users whose goals and characteristics represent the needs of a larger group of users.

+Personas are key to the design process because they reflect the lifestyles of users and give your team an idea of how to meet users’ needs or challenges.

+**User group:** A set of people who have similar interests, goals, or concerns.

+**Benefits of personas:**

+- Build empathy
+- Tell stories
+- Stress-test designs

+Personas are created by conducting user research and identifying common pain points, which are UX issues that frustrate and block the user from getting what they need from a product.

+As you create personas, look for the most common themes in your data and group the users who personify those themes together.

+Generally, creating 3 to 8 personas is enough to represent the majority of a product’s user base.
+Think of personas as an overview of all of your research and interviews.
+While it’s important for personas to accurately represent users, it’s impossible to meet every one of their specific needs.
+Personas are also context-specific, meaning they should be focused on the behaviors and goals of users interacting with the product effectively.

+**Pro tip:** Get your team's opinion on the product’s users before you build personas.
+Then, after you build personas, review those suggestions from your team and compare them to the personas you created.
+Point out how the data validated or contradicted their suggestions.
+Everyone on your team needs to understand the personas in order to truly connect with your users.